-- In teams of 3, participants must gain the most points they can in the given time limit. - Team strategy (5 minutes): teams are given the course map and rules, and have time to formulate strategies and plans. - Briefing (5 minutes): teams may ask questions and seek advice - Race! (depends on session length)
+- In teams of 3, participants must gain the most points they can in the given time limit.
+Points are in the form of colored balls.
+The team with the most points in the score board wins. - Team strategy (5 minutes): teams are given the course map and rules.
+They then have time to formulate strategies and plans. - Briefing (5 minutes): teams may ask questions and seek advice - Race! (depends on session length)